 With Facebook having numerous security concerns and Instagram plagued with myriad ads and algorithms, users begin to find new avenues for a social fix.
 Experimenting is always good and you must try out these novel social media channels.
-If you wish to upskill, do check out Great Learning’s PGP Digital Marketing Course.
+If you wish to upskill, you must take up digital marketing training and power ahead in your career.

 Contributed by: Vinayak Agarwal

 Vinayak Agarwal is the co-founder of myHQ, a startup with a mission to revolutionize the way millennials work. myHQ is a vibrant community of 10,000+ entrepreneurs, freelancers and working professionals.
 An entrepreneur at heart, Vinayak is an IIT Delhi alum and he worked with Goldman Sachs for 2 years before starting myHQ.